-We have in Ruth an excellent example of how to discern the will of God in right/left decisions.
-It’s a simple principle: We move, and then we let God guide.
+We have in Ruth an excellent example of how to discern the will of God.
+It’s a simple principle: We move, and then we allow God guide and redirect.

 Regardless of how you feel in this moment, the Lord is working to guide you.
-Providence, which we see in hindsight, we should also take by faith today.
+Providence, which we see in hindsight, we can also take by faith today.

 Tell me what you think: What coincidences has the Lord used to guide your life?
 To leave a comment, just click here.